jakemay04/startup/notes.md

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).

 ## HTML
+<div> is used to style in css and structure content, but does not inhearently do anything.
 Initilize with <!DOCTYPE html> at top.
 Must enclose code with <html>
 Link css sheet = <link rel="stylesheet: href="[filename].css>
 using Javascript = <script src="[filename.js]></script>